 DALLAS, TX -- There are more than 350,000 out-of-hospital cardiac arrests (OHCA) annually in the U.S., nearly 90% of them fatal, according to the American Heart Association’s newly released Heart Disease and Stroke Statistics - 2017 Update.
-According to the report, the annual incidence of EMS-assessed non-traumatic out-of-hospital cardiac arrest (OHCA) in 2015 is estimated to be 356,500.
+According to the report, the annual incidence of EMS-assessed non-traumatic OHCA in 2015 is estimated to be 356,500.
 Estimates also suggest 7,037 children suffer OHCA each year.

 There are a number of ongoing challenges to understanding the epidemiology of cardiac arrest in the U.S. Despite being a leading cause of death, there are currently no nationwide standards for surveillance to monitor the incidence and outcomes of cardiac arrest.
 Thus, registries and clinical trials are used to provide best estimates.